Designing for Small Businesses

 You’ve heard the old adage, “A picture is worth a thousand words.”
 Well, the same holds true for good design.
-In this post Think Tank’s Marketing Director, Diane Davis, will share her secrets to design success.
+In we'll share some secrets to design success.

 Know Your Goal: Go into every design project with a clear objective and know what you’re trying to achieve.
 Is the project goal to increase sales or raise brand awareness?
 Understanding the objective can guide you to the appropriate design and aid in measuring success.